-Ethical IT is a partnership between The Ethical Property Company and JADe, working together to deliver high quality, cost effective and sustainable IT and Telephony solutions to charities, social enterprises, community groups and voluntary organisations.
+Ethical IT pride themselves in delivering high quality, cost effective and sustainable IT and Telephony solutions to charities, social enterprises, community groups and voluntary organisations.

-Our extensive experience within the social change sector in both the UK and Europe ensures that we appreciate the financial and technical limits within which organisations often work.
+Our extensive experience within the social change sector ensures that we appreciate the financial and technical limits within which organisations often work.
 We therefore aim to take the stress out of the management of IT and Telephony, providing our clients with transparent and reliable support, allowing them to focus on their core operations.

 Our promise to you: